 But wait!
 With the recent trends of pushing manufacturing out of the U.S. and overseas, is manufacturing still relevant in today’s economy?

 In 2019, the manufacturing sector will become more important than ever.
-Not only does the manufacturing occupy a core component of U.S. GDP, the Bureau of Economic Analysis states that in 2018, U.S. manufacturing:
+Not only does manufacturing occupy a core component of U.S. GDP, but the Bureau of Economic Analysis also states that in 2018, U.S. manufacturing:

 Manufacturers and supply chains have been under more pressure than ever to increase production and cut costs.
 Sure, supply chains have demonstrated resilience over the decade thanks to intelligent individuals, teams and organizations working hard to adapt to change and overcome new challenges.
 Technology may be the key to addressing the challenges of today.

 In the 21st century, technology is becoming one of the primary value-adds of organizations worldwide.
 Undergoing a digital transformation maximizes the effectiveness of these new technologies by connecting devices, removing manual processes and opportunities for human error, and creating a pool of valuable data that enhances our ability to make better business decisions.

 A digitally transformed manufacturing ecosystem is sometimes referred to as digital manufacturing.

 Where digital transformation really helps the supply chain is in its ability to create value within existing operational infrastructures in a way that sets the foundation for scalability as the business grows.
 For manufacturers, new technologies can help uncover efficiencies at every stage of the production process, including quality control (QC) in receiving, basic input of raw materials, and output, storage, and distribution of a finished product.